- 13 Feb 2025

 Unique Users Detected | 3 | 2 |

-Whatfix was able to retrieve and use the username on the first two devices.
-However, on the third device, we do not know who the user is, and so we fall back to the unique cookie value.
+Whatfix retrieves and uses the username on the first two devices.
+However, on the third device, it does not know who the user is, so it falls back to the unique cookie value.

 -

-The number of users detected by our algorithm is 2.
+The number of users detected by the algorithm is 2.

 -